Seat Back Failures in Auto Accident

 - A large number of seat backs from different automakers failed in crash tests

-- Several auto manufacturers have had recalls over seat back safety issues in recent years.
-However, Mercedes Benz, BMW, and Volvo have set an industry-leading example by proactively improving the strength of their car back seats to surpass the current safety regulations.
+- Several auto manufacturers have had recalls over their vehicle's seat back safety issues in recent years.
+However, Mercedes Benz, BMW, and Volvo have set an industry-leading example by proactively improving the strength of their car back seats to surpass the current safety regulations for auto defects.

-Center for Auto Safety Petition to the NHTSA on Seatback Failures
+Center for Auto Safety (CAS) Petition to the NHTSA on Seatback Failures

-The CAS urged the NHTSA to address the issue of collapsing seatbacks and the risk of serious injury that can result from seatback collapse in rear-end crashes.
+Also, the CAS urged NHTSA to address the issue of vehicle defects, including the collapsing seatbacks and the risk of serious injury resulting from seatback collapse in rear-end crashes.

-The CAS included a detailed timeline of lawsuits and police reports that clearly showed the risk of seat failures to passengers who occupied front seats and a passenger sitting in the rear seats, such as a child.
+The CAS petition included a detailed timeline of lawsuits and police reports that clearly showed the risk of seat failures to front seat passengers and a passenger sitting in the rear seats, such as a child.

-What Is Being Done to Improve Safety Standards?
+What Is Being Done to Improve Safety Standards for Seat Back Failures?

 Senator Markey, who brought forward the legislation, stated: